bunkerity/bunkerweb/docs/web-ui.md

     * `bwadm.example.com` is the dedicated (sub)domain for accessing the web UI
     * replace the `/changeme` URLs with a custom one of your choice

-    Once the configuration file is edited, you will need to reload BunkerWeb :
+    Once the configuration file is edited, you will need to restart BunkerWeb :
     ```shell
-    systemctl reload bunkerweb
+    systemctl restart bunkerweb
     ```

     You can edit the **/opt/bunkerweb/ui.env** file containing the settings of the web UI :